yjtang249/MIPSFusion/README.md

 The result will be saved to `{result_path}=output/{dataset_name}/{sequence_name}/0` by default.
 For example: `output/FastCaMo-synth/apartment_2/0`.

 ## Visualization
-To get final reconstructd triangle mesh of the scene, an extra step (joint marching cubes) should be taken.
+To get reconstructd triangle mesh of the scene, an extra step (joint marching cubes) should be taken.
 You can run
 ```
 python vis/render_mesh.py --config {config_file} --seq_result {result_path} --ckpt {ckpt_id}
 ```